 What to Write on Your Blog

 Before you think about what to write, decide who is going to represent your target audience and why.
 It will become clear what you should write and how it ought to help your business.
-Consider the different situations below.
+A useful way to stay organised is to group your topics into content buckets.
+These are recurring categories that reflect different patient needs or stages of awareness.

 Prospective patients who are unfamiliar with you